jack-bradshaw/monorepo/java/io/jackbradshaw/klu/README.md

 Essential Kotlin helpers and utilities.

-This guide covers:

-- Dependency: How to include the library in your project.
-- Usage guide: How to use the utilities.

 ## Dependency

-There are multiple ways to include KLU in your project:
+There are multiple options for including this library in your project:

-1. Download the pre-built binaries.
+- Download the pre-built binaries.
-2. Build the binaries from source.
+- Build the binaries from source.
-3. Reference the source directly using Bazel.
+- Reference the source directly using Bazel.

-### Pre-built binaries
+### Pre-built Binaries

 To use the pre-build binaries, include `io.jackbradshaw:klu:0.0.1` in your Maven dependencies.
-Visit [Maven Central](https://search.maven.org/artifact/io.jackbradshaw/klu) for build-tool specific instructions and previous versions.
+Visit [Maven Central](https://search.maven.org/artifact/io.jackbradshaw/klu) for build-tool specific instructions and links to previous versions.

-### Building from source
+### Building From Source

-To build the compiled binary from source:
+To build the binary from source:

 1. [Install Bazel](https://docs.bazel.build/versions/main/install.html).
-2. Clone the repository: `git clone https://github.com/jack-bradshaw/monorepo && cd monorepo`
+2. Clone the repository: `git clone https://github.com/jack-bradshaw/monorepo`
-3. Run the build command: `bazel build //java/io/jackbradshaw/klu_full.deploy`
+3. Invoke the build: `bazel build //java/io/jackbradshaw/klu_full.deploy`

-This will produce a jar in the `monorepo/bazel-out` containing the library and all its dependencies.
-The exact steps for using this jar in your project will vary depending on your choice of build tool and project stucture.
+This will produce a jar in the `monorepo/bazel-out` directory.
+The exact steps for including this jar in your project will vary depending on your setup.

 ### Referencing with Bazel